You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Average resolution time indicates how long it takes, on average, to get from the point where your customer informs you about the issue to the point of the resolution.

 Again, the shorter the better.
 Optimizing for speed and accuracy is what customers will appreciate.
 After all, we all want our problems to be solved as fast as possible with as much accuracy as possible.
+It can be achieved by leveraging technologies like AIOps and Robotic Data Automation (RDA).

 Number of acquired reviews